umr4nlp/umr-guidelines/guidelines.md

 the category of *cat*), whereas equational sentences indicate that two referents are the same (i.e., *Panda* is the same referent as *my cat*).

-For these nonverbal clause categories, the event identified is labelled with a special abstract UMR predicate that indicates the relevant combination of semantics and information-packaging.
+For these non-verbal clause categories, the event identified is labelled with a special abstract UMR predicate that indicates the relevant combination of semantics and information-packaging.
 These are shown below in Table 4.
 Note that some of these (e.g. `have-91`, `belong-91`) look very similar to existing English PropBank predicates (`have-91` and `belong-91`, respectively).
 However, they are cross-linguistic abstract concepts meant to annotate the crosslinguistically stable meanings of thetic possession and predicative possession, respectively.
-For the labelling of participants with these nonverbal clause predicates, see [Part 3-2-1-1-1](#part-3-2-1-1-1-nonverbal-clauses).
+For the labelling of participants with these non-verbal clause predicates, see [Part 3-2-1-1-1](#part-3-2-1-1-1-non-verbal-clauses).

 <div id="tab:nonverbalpreds">